openPMD/openPMD-CCD/README.md

 You can now call the ``open_write``, ``add``, ``recalibrate`` and ``close`` functions with their respective parameters.

-General overhead estimate when starting python scripts from LabView (measured on a regular windows PC in 2020):
+General latency estimate when [starting python scripts from LabView](https://zone.ni.com/reference/en-XX/help/371361R-01/glang/python_node/) (measured on a regular Windows PC in 2020):

 - Session startup: ~250ms
 - First function call into a module: ~1-2ms (simple `numpy` and `h5py` load)